 Preschoolers

-Not only do they want to help, but they love to have ownership over a task.
-Here are some activities that you can give them to do that will actually save you time because they don’t require close supervision.
+Not only do preschoolers want to help, but they love to have ownership over a task!
+Here are some activities that you can give them to do that don’t require close supervision, but will actually save you time.

 - Pulling fresh herbs off their stems